Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: A relative large deviation result and Cram er's theorem

 The goal is then to show that $- \log p \ge \log \frac{\E{e^{\langle t, X\rangle}}}{\E{e^{\langle t, Y\rangle}}}$ for any $t \in V^*_+$, or equivalently that $p\,\E{e^{\langle t, X\rangle}} \le \E{e^{\langle t, Y\rangle}}$.
 Indeed for fixed $\eps > 0$ and $p$ as above, choose $n$ such that the inequality

 still holds.
 But then this equivalently means that

-By choosing $k$ large enough and applying \Cref{compact_bounded}, the distribution of $X'$ will have the property that $\frac{1}{n}\sum_{i=1}^n X'_i$ is below the support of $Y$, and hence also below the support of $\frac{1}{n}\sum_{i=1}^n Y'_i$, as soon as just \emph{one} of the $X'_i$ is equal to $-ku$.
+By choosing $k$ large enough and applying \Cref{compact_bounded}, the distribution of $X'$ will have the property that $\frac{1}{n}\sum_{i=1}^n X'_i$ is below the support of $Y$, and hence also below the support of $\frac{1}{n}\sum_{i=1}^n Y'_i$, given that just \emph{one} of the $X'_i$ is equal to $-ku$.
 This event is complementary to $X'_i = X_i$ for all $i$, which has probability $p^n$.
 Therefore also

 Thus $\lev_{X'} \le \lev_{Y'}$ on $\Proj{V_+}$ follows from the easy forward direction of \Cref{main_thm}.
 But then the desired $p\,\E{e^{\langle t, X\rangle}} \le \E{e^{\langle t, Y\rangle}}$ follows from the above formulas~\eqref{levXY} as $\eps \to 0$.